So you've soaked up our beginner's guide to whisky. You know how it's made and how to drink it - now it's down to your choice of which one to sip.

 We all know they do things with incredible passion and precision in Japan, so it's no surprise that their whiskies are pretty damn exquisite.
 However, for a country known for being pretty slick with its rules, it's taken almost 100 years of whisky production to finally give itself a formal definition of what makes a legit Japanese whisky.
 Until April 2021, Japanese producers were resorting to blending their product with whisky brought in from overseas in order to stretch it a bit further, and in some cases, importing, bottling and labelling whisky sourced entirely from abroad and calling it Japanese whisky without adding anything made in Japan at all.
 Bold move, lads.

 The problem is, whisky distilleries in Japan aren't as common as you'd think.
 In fact, there's only a dozen kicking about in the whole country.
 That's not a lot for a product in such high demand.
 And now they've got some sh*t hot new rules in place, we bet demand is gonna go through the roof.
-So what's the new criteria distilleries have to work with?
-Well much like with Scotch, it's all about location location location, baby; the spirit must be fermented, distilled and aged for 3 years in Japan; made using water extracted from Japan; and it must be bottled in Japan.
+So what are the new criteria distilleries have to work with?
+Well much like with Scotch, it's all about location, location, location, baby; the spirit must be fermented, distilled and aged for three years in Japan; made using water extracted from Japan, and it must be bottled in Japan.
 Shall we say Japan one more time?
 Japan.

-Other "New Worldies" that utilize their surroundings include Starward, the Melbourne-based whisky producers that make the most of the city's “four seasons in a day” climate while ageing and maturing its spirits in barrels that previously housed "big red" wines, all borrowed from local vineyards.
-They say they're "creating a bit of a legacy by re-writing tradition".
+Other "New Worldies" that utilise their surroundings include Starward, the Melbourne-based whisky producer that makes the most of the city's “four seasons in a day” climate while ageing and maturing its spirits in barrels that previously housed "big red" wines, all borrowed from local vineyards.
+The team say they're "creating a bit of a legacy by rewriting tradition".